dotnet/orleans/Getting-Started-With-Orleans/Running-the-Application.md

 ## Configuring Silos

-In OrleansConfiguration.xml, the ProxyingGateway element specifies the gateway endpoint of the silo, which is separate from the inter-silo endpoint defined by the Networking element and must have a different port number:
+In `OrleansConfiguration.xml`, the `ProxyingGateway` element specifies the gateway endpoint of the silo, which is separate from the inter-silo endpoint defined by the Networking element and must have a different port number:

     <?xml version="1.0" encoding="utf-8"?>
     <OrleansConfiguration xmlns="urn:orleans">